cjdbarlow/bedside-notebook/anaesthesia/anzca/monitoring.md

 	* Permanent handover of responsibility can only occur to an anaesthetist who is able to accept that responsibility
 * Duration of monitoring post-operatively relies on clinical judgment
 * Presence of monitoring is the responsibility of the anaesthetist
-* Visual and auditory alarms must be enabled at commencement of anaesthesia

 Regular monitoring should include assessment and recording of:
 * Oxygenation